Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Supervised learning for Hamiltonian reconstruction

 \subsection{Results}

-In this section, we show the Hamiltonian reconstruction results for general and local operators.
-Each fidelity in FIG. 3(a-c) is averaged by 100 samples.
-Condition number is a measure of how much the output changes for a small input change.
-When $|\psi _{k} \rangle $ is a low-lying eigenstate, the condition number is quite small, the neural networks can recover the system Hamiltonian with high fidelity.
-The condition number increases with $k$, the performance of neural networks decreases accordingly.
+This section shows the Hamiltonian reconstruction results for general and local operators.
+Each fidelity in FIG.~\ref{fig:3}(a-c) is averaged by 100 samples.
+The condition number is a measure of how much the output changes for a small input change.
+When $|\psi _{n} \rangle $ is a low-lying eigenstate, the condition number is relatively small, the neural networks can recover a system Hamiltonian with high fidelity.
+We notice that the condition number increases with level index $n$, the performance of neural networks decreases accordingly, but it will not increase with system size $N$.

+In our tests, we generated $2^{N-1} \times 1000$ data pairs for an $N$-qubit system, 1000 pairs for each level.
+One can slightly push the average performance of a neural network by using more training data.
+However, if we only care about the lowest $n$ energy levels, $n \times 1000$ data pairs will suffice for training.
+In this case, we do not need to scale the neural network or generate more data points when the system size is increased to more qubits.